-Pre-Show Information

-The Little Foxes
+Pre-Show Information The Little Foxes

-Written by Lillian HellmanDirected by Lyndsey Turner
+Written by Lillian Hellman

+Directed by Lyndsey Turner

 Introduction:

 This document contains detailed information about the show in order to describe what you should expect when attending.
 This includes information about the content warnings, plot, space, lighting and sound, audience participation, and further access information.
 All of the information in this document was correct at the time of publishing.
 More information will be available closer to the time of performance.
 Please note that by discussing the content of the show, the below information will contain key plot points and descriptions of what happens in the performance.
 If you would like to receive elements of this information but avoid these spoilers, please do not read the section at the end of this document entitled 'Show Synopsis'.

-If you have any questions, please do not hesitate to contact our Box Office team:
+If you have any questions, please do not hesitate to contact our Box Office E-mail: boxoffice@youngvic.org Phone number: 020 7922 2922

-E-mail: boxoffice@youngvic.org

-Phone number: 020 7922 2922

 Show Information:

-Running Time: 2 hours 14 minutes including a 20-minute interval
+Running Time: 2 hours 10 minutes including a 20-minute interval.
+Please note that there is no re-entry to the auditorium.

 Content warnings:

-- Strong language including sexist language and racist slurs - Depictions of racism and references to slavery - Depictions of sexism and sexist attitudes - Depictions of abusive relationships and acts of domestic violence, including ableism - Depictions of classism and themes of class discrimination - Alcohol consumption and references to alcoholism - Death on stage - Allusions to animal hunting - References to incest
+- Strong language including sexist language and racist slurs

+- Depictions of racism and references to slavery

+- Depictions of sexism and sexist attitudes

+- Depictions of abusive relationships and acts of domestic violence, including ableism

+- Depictions of classism and themes of class discrimination

+- Alcohol consumption and references to alcoholism

+- Death on stage

+- Allusions to animal hunting

+- References to incest

 The Auditorium